 States and territories have authority for all licencing issues, including the assessment and decision to issue licences.
 They may also place conditions on a licence.

 The department has no authority to issue, review, or assess occupational licences or the decisions made by a state or territory.

-If you are seeking information about the mutual recognition of goods please contact the Department of Industry, Innovation and Science.
+If you are seeking information about the mutual recognition of goods please contact the Department of Industry, Science, Energy and Resources.

 More detailed information about mutual recognition of licenced/registered occupations can be found on the mutual recognition FAQs page.